-Primary Focus-"Select-Service" Hospitality Real Property Investments
+Primary Focus- "Select-Service" Hospitality Real Property Investments

-We intend to invest the majority of our assets in hotel properties, including those acquired if the mergers are consummated, as we believe this asset class provides unique opportunities for return on investment at this time.
+We intend to invest the majority of our assets in hotel properties, as we believe this asset class provides unique opportunities for return on investment at this time.
 Specifically we expect the majority of our direct real property investments will consist of stabilized, income-producing select-service hotel properties with premier brands, including, but not limited to, Marriott, Hilton, and Hyatt, that have been fully constructed and that have significant operating histories.
 Select-service hotels target business-oriented travelers by providing clean rooms with basic amenities.
 In contrast to lower-cost budget motels, select-service hotels provide amenities such as an exercise room, business facilities and breakfast buffets.
 In contrast to full-service hotels, select-service hotels typically do not have a full-service restaurant, which is relatively costly to operate.